 In the motorsport, Finland is the land of exceptional rally drivers and world rally champions, because seven of them are from that Nordic country.
 In Formula One, Finland had only nine drivers in more than 65 years long history of the competition.

 One of those nine is Valtteri Bottas, who debuted in Formula One in 2013 and during four seasons scored nine podiums with Williams.
-In 2017, he joined Mercedes, scoring four wins since then.
+In 2017, he joined Mercedes, scoring five wins since then.
 Prior to F1 career, Bottas was 2011 GP3 Series champion and 2008 Formula Renault 2.0 Eurocup winner.

 Two championship titles in the second season of car racing